balderdashy/sails-docs/views.md

 ## What is a View?
 If we wanted to be academic about it, (which we will for a moment, forgive me) a view is the representation of the data presented by your application.

-> ##### Building a native iOS app in Cocoa, or an Android app in Java?
-> Views, in Sails, are **just** for serving HTML.
-If you're using Sails for a game, or a native iOS/Android app, or a toaster, you probably don't need to worry about them right now.
-Still, since you usually need to build *something* for mobile and/or desktop web browsers (e.g. a website for your game, or browser-viewable profiles for your mobile app), you might want to read on anyways.

 But for us, in the world of building web apps, it's important to understand that views in Sails are **HTML templates sent down from the server**.
 In other words, a Sails view is equivalent to any other plain-jane HTML page-- it's just that some parts can change depending on the data we send down into it from our controller.

 > ##### What about client-side templates and SPAs?
 > These sorts of server-side views, in most of the 2000s, were a central component of web applications.
 Nowadays, more and more web experiences are being built as SPAs (Single Page Apps), using client-side routes for different sections of the UI (e.g. #my_profile, or #user/3af84920abb4) and loading HTML templates *from the browser* in all sorts of interesting ways.
 You might be familiar with this concept from web UI frameworks like Backbone, Angular, Ember, Knockout, etc.
 > Sails is built **specifically for** these types of modern apps, but in this section of the docs, we'll be focusing on server-side views.
 If you've got a good handle on how this works in Node.js from working with a framework like Express, feel free to skip ahead!

+> ##### But I don't need to serve any HTML!
+> No problem!
+Views, in Sails, are **just** for serving HTML.
+If you're using Sails for a game, a native iOS/Android app using Cocoa/Java, or a toaster, you probably don't need to worry about them right now.
+Feel free to skip this section.
+> Still, since you usually need to build *something* for mobile and/or desktop web browsers (e.g. a website for your game, or browser-viewable profiles for your mobile app), you might want to read on anyways.

 ## Where do I put my views?
 Views are defined in your app's `views/` folder by default, but like all of the default paths in Sails, they are [configurable](https://github.com/balderdashy/sails-wiki/blob/0.9/config.paths.md).